 \subsection{Connection between Landau and leading singularities}

 Inspired by the results obtained at one-loop with higher multiplicity in the previous section and in Appendix~\ref{app:landexamples}, it is worth to investigate further the pattern that any one-loop Feynman integral will follow, regardless of the space-time dimension.
-To this end, we exploit the well defined structure of propagators in terms of the loop components $a_{i}$ and $\lambda_{11}$ to elucidate the singular structure of a generic $n$-point scalar one-loop Feynman integral.
+To this end, we exploit the well-defined structure of propagators in terms of the loop components $a_{i}$ and $\lambda_{11}$ to elucidate the singular structure of a generic $n$-point scalar one-loop Feynman integral.

 \begin{theorem} The leading singularity of an $n$-point one-loop Feynman integral in $D=n+1$ space-time dimensions is equal to $\pm1/\left(2^{n}\sqrt{-\det\left(p_{i}\cdot p_{j}\right)}\right)$, with $i,j\leq n-1$. \end{theorem} \begin{proof} This theorem is proven by making use of Lemmas~\ref{lem:wlm1a} and~\ref{lem:wlm1b}.
-In details, we consider the $n$-point Feynman integral~\eqref{eq:int1L} in $D=n+1$ space-time dimensions (up-to angular integrations),
+In details, we consider the $n$-point Feynman integral~\eqref{eq:int1L} in $D=n+1$ space-time dimensions (up to angular integrations),

 whose integrand, because of Lemma~\ref{lem:wlm1a}, can be expressed as,